 - A1.
 We welcome the IASB's proposal to create an option when derecognising financial liabilities settled with cash using an electronic payment system.
-This acknowledges that such payment methods have different characteristics to other forms of payment, including greater speed and certainty of settlement.
+This acknowledges that such payment methods have different characteristics to historic forms of payment, including greater speed and certainty of settlement.
 Without this option, the clarification that settlement date accounting is required may be disruptive and costly for those using other derecognition approaches.
 However, we are concerned that the proposals, in their current form, may only have limited success in addressing stakeholder concerns.
 It is important that any option granted is sufficiently cost-effective to enable its application. - A2.
 We consider that the successful implementation of the proposals depends on whether the criteria for use of the option reflect common electronic payment systems, without imposing disproportionate operational cost on entities.
-Our initial analysis has identified doubts as to whether these new requirements would allow some major UK payment systems, such as BACS, to achieve the proposed accounting without incurring disproportionate disruption and costs.
+Our analysis has identified significant doubts as to whether these new requirements would allow the option to be used for some major UK payment systems, such as BACS, without entities incurring disproportionate disruption and costs.
+No stakeholders consulted during our outreach expressed interest in using the option as currently drafted should it become available. - A3.
+Further, as every payment system in every jurisdiction would need to be assessed before the proposed option could be used, it is likely that entities would find themselves using the option for some payment systems (which passed the criteria in paragraph B3.3.8) but not others (systems which did not pass the criteria, or where the entity chose not to invest in performing the assessment).
+This will lead to greater inconsistency in the derecognition of financial liabilities between entities, and even within the same entity or group.